Concept of the RWTH U3 Groups

 There are currently a total of 23 places in the RWTH U3 groups offering 35 hours of supervision from Monday to Friday from 8am to 3pm.
 There are also 4 places offering 43 hours of supervision from Monday to Thursday from 8am to 5pm and Fridays from 8am to 3pm.

 For some of the places, two day care workers share the supervision.
 The child is looked after by one or the other day care provider on their regularly scheduled days.
 The providers exchange information and make clear arrangements with each other about daily structure and rituals, so that the children can enjoy a high level of consistency from day to day.

 The city of Aachen constitution determines the requirements for funding and the amount of parent fees for child supervision for children under three years within the framework of the Kinderbildungsgesetz KiBiz.

 Parents pay a fee to the Youth Welfare Office depending on their income and number of supervision hours booked.
 Correspondingly, children are funded throguh the youth welfare offices of the respective municipality.
-Only the cost of food for the child – amounting to 30 euros a month – is currently paid directly to the daycare provider.
+The cost for food of currently 50 euros per month – or 55 euros in the case of 43 hours of childcare – is paid directly to the daycare providers.

 Parents living in the Aachen city region must have their costs determined individually.

 Parents living in Belgium or the Netherlands generally have to cover the care costs themselves.